compintell/Mooncake.jl/README.md

 # Project Goals

-Below the four central objectives of this project are outlined.
+Below the four central objectives of this project are outlined, and the approaches that we take to achieve them.

 ### Coverage of more of the Language